sgomez14/EyeDentify/README.md

 ![Image of Tag Info Results](https://user-images.githubusercontent.com/30096097/166755315-8c20257b-0a54-4df2-ab36-b60b988171b1.jpg)

 Users cannot scan a tag when they are on the "Tag Editing " screen, shown below.
-Doing so displays a Toast prompting the user to go back to the MainActivity screen.
+Doing so displays a Toast prompting the user to go back to the MainActivity screen and scan their tag there.

 ![Image of Tag Editing Screen](https://user-images.githubusercontent.com/30096097/166743890-18c77d8d-b45c-4d41-bb95-1dfb52ba04dc.jpg)

+## Changing Languages
+EyeDentify supports five languages, English, Simplified Chinese, Spanish, Korean, and Hindi.

+To switch languages, change the language on the device.
+Then close the app and restart it.
+This helps reset the locale settings in the app.